Getting started

 4. Enable Toolbar for local testing

-5. Monitor your feature launch.
+5. Monitor your flag launch.

 ## 1. Create your first flag